keygen-sh/keygen-go/README.md

     errs := machine.Monitor()

     go func() {
-      for {
-        select {
-        case err := <-errs:
+      err := <-errs

       // We want to kill the current process if our heartbeat ping fails panic(err)
-        default:
-          continue
-        }
-      }
     }()
   case err != nil:
     fmt.Println("License is invalid!")